aabatista/covid19_parameter_estimation/README.md

 where Country is the alpha-3 ISO 3166 country code.
 The file configDEU.txt has the following lines in the case of Germany:

 country,Germany
 delay,14
 offset,41
-cutoff,0.49
+cutoff,0.43
+nu,2.591e-5
+mu,3.169e-5

+The parameter **delay** is tau in the paper.
+The parameter **offset** indicates the initial datapoint to be used by the simulation from the date of the first recorded case.
+The parameter **cutoff** is the upper bound of the contagion rate.
+**nu** is the daily birth rate.
+**mu** is the daily death rate.
 The file configBRA.txt has the following lines in the case of Brazil:

 country,Brazil
 delay,14
-offset,24
+offset,23
 cutoff,0.29
+nu,3.7844e-5
+mu,1.6918e-5

 The command line to run covidBR.py from a Linux terminal is